EnterpriseDB/tpa/docs/src/tower.md

   /opt/EDB/TPA/tpa-venv and install the required packages.
 - Add TPAexec directory (/opt/EDB/TPA) to the "CUSTOM VIRTUAL ENVIRONMENT PATHS" field in the System Settings page of Tower UI.
-- Ansible Tower 3.8 has psutil as dependency, which is not available in the default Tower virtual environment.
-To install psutil, run the following command in the Tower virtual environment:
-  `sudo pip install psutil`

 ### Creating the TPA_2Q_SUBSCRIPTION_TOKEN credential type